Ammar03s/Weighted-Prompt-Chunk-selection-RAG/README.md

 The system employs a **weighted multi-prompt strategy** that generates multiple query variations to capture different semantic aspects of the user's question:

-1. **Primary Query Processing**: User input receives the highest weight (1.05)
+1. **Primary Query Processing**: User input receives the highest weight
-2. **LLM-Generated Prompts**: Five additional prompts are generated using the base LLM, each exploring different perspectives of the original query
+2. **LLM-Generated Prompts**: X additional prompts are generated using the base LLM, each exploring different perspectives of the original query
 3. **Weighted Scoring**: Generated prompts receive decreasing weights to prioritize relevancy

 ### Intelligent Chunk Selection Algorithm